DinoChiesa/devjam3-20170405/Resources/oauth2-cc/Readme.md

 5. View and copy the client_id and client_secret

-6. invoke the API proxy to retrieve a token via client credentials grant type as:
+6. Invoke the API proxy to retrieve a token via client credentials grant type as:
    ```
    curl -i -X POST \
      -H 'content-type: application/x-www-form-urlencoded' \